 Personal income can come from a variety of sources, including labour.
 But what about capital gains from investments?
-Personal income earned from an increase in the value of an investment is added onto your personal income but it is taxed somewhat differently.
+Personal income earned from an increase in the value of an investment is added onto your personal income, but it’s taxed somewhat differently.
 Luckily, capital gains tax doesn’t outweigh the profit that you make from the sale or exchange of investment.

-Here’s what you need to know about capital gains before heading in this year’s tax season.
+Here’s what you need to know about capital gains before heading into this year’s tax season.

 How Capital Gains Work

 An individual can choose to invest in multiple ways, such as real estate holdings, stocks, and mutual funds.
 For simplicity, we will use real estate as an example.